-Longines Ranking Point Group: B
+Longines Ranking Point Group: C

-Prize money amount for each athlete placed 13th and beyond: 100.00 USD
+Prize money amount for each athlete placed 13th and beyond: 100.00 USD compete 2 horses in 9905.

-Qualification for the CSI 3\ Grand Prix will be based on the results of Competition #9903 on Thursday until 60 entries are reached, prequalified Athletes included.
-If there are 50% declared starters or less, riders will be allowed to compete 2 horses in 9905.
+Qualification for the CSI 3 Grand Prix will be based on the results of Competition #9903 on Thursday until 60 entries are reached, prequalified Athletes included.
+If there are 50% declared starters or less, riders will be allowed to